ntrtd/archiverse-theia/docs/features/form-editing.md

 ## Concept

 Provide a user-friendly way to manage the attributes of model elements.
-When a user selects a node (represented as a virtual file via the VFS), a dedicated form view can be opened, displaying its properties with appropriate input controls based on their data types (string, number, boolean, date, enumerations, potentially relationships).
+When a user selects an element in the custom `theia-frontend-explorer` view or another context, a dedicated form view (`theia-frontend-forms`) can be opened using the element's `graphdb://` URI.
+This form displays properties with appropriate input controls based on their data types.
+Data loading and saving likely occurs via Theia's Model Hub framework, communicating through backend contributions to the `ArchimateModelService` facade in the `apps/server-process`.

 ## Architecture Components

-*   **`archiverse-forms-client` (Frontend Extension):**
+*   **`theia-frontend-forms` (Frontend Package):**
-    *   Responsible for rendering the form UI.
+    *   Responsible for rendering the form UI (e.g., using React, potentially with a library like React Hook Form or Formik).
-    *   Registers itself as an editor or view for specific model element types or virtual files.
+    *   Registers itself as an editor or view handler for `graphdb://` URIs representing elements suitable for form editing.
-    *   When opened for a specific element (e.g., `graphdb://User/user123`), it requests the element's data from a backend service.
+    *   When activated for a specific URI (e.g., `graphdb://User/user123`), it uses the **Model Hub client API** (`@theia/modelhub-core/lib/browser`) to request the full model data (`ArchimateModelRoot`) for that URI.
-    *   Dynamically generates UI controls (text fields, checkboxes, dropdowns, date pickers, etc.) based on the properties defined in the Archiverse schema for that element type.
+    *   Dynamically generates UI controls (text fields, checkboxes, dropdowns, relationship pickers from `theia-frontend-widgets`) based on the properties within the received `ArchimateModelRoot` and the element's schema/type (defined in `submodules/archiverse-archie`).
-    *   Populates the controls with the current property values received from the backend.
+    *   Populates the controls with the current property values from the model data.
-    *   Handles user input and updates the internal state of the form.
+    *   Handles user input and updates the internal state of the form, potentially performing client-side validation.
-    *   When the user saves, it sends the complete set of updated property data back to the backend service for persistence.
+    *   When the user saves, it constructs the updated `ArchimateModelRoot` and uses the **Model Hub client API** to send it back to the backend contribution for persistence.
-*   **Backend Service (Potentially within `archiverse-model-server` or a dedicated service):**
-    *   Provides an endpoint for the `archiverse-forms-client` to fetch element data.
-This service interacts with the "Model Service Facade" or VFS to get data from the graph database.
-    *   Provides an endpoint to receive updated data from the client.
-This service interacts with the Facade/VFS to update the corresponding node properties in the graph database.
+*   **Model Hub Contributions (within `packages/theia-backend-extensions/`):**
+    *   Hosts the **`ArchimatePersistenceContribution`**.
+    *   When the Model Hub framework (running in the Theia backend) receives a `loadModel` request for a `graphdb://` URI from the forms client, it routes the request to the `loadModel` method of the `ArchimatePersistenceContribution`.
+This contribution makes an RPC call to the `ArchimateModelService` facade in the `apps/server-process` to fetch the data via the persistence layer.
+    *   When the Model Hub receives the updated `ArchimateModelRoot` via a `saveModel` call from the forms client, it routes it to the `saveModel` method of the `ArchimatePersistenceContribution`.
+This contribution makes an RPC call to the `ArchimateModelService` facade in the `apps/server-process` to update the data via the persistence layer.
+*   **`ArchimateModelService` Facade (within `apps/server-process/`):**
+    *   Receives RPC calls from the `ArchimatePersistenceContribution`.
+    *   Uses the injected persistence layer (`persistence-graphdb` or `persistence-inmemory`) to load or save the model data from/to the data source.

 ## Data Flow (Opening a Form)

-1. User selects a virtual file/node (e.g., `graphdb://User/user123`) and chooses to open it with the Form Editor.
+1. User selects an element (e.g., `graphdb://User/user123`) in `theia-frontend-explorer` and triggers an action to open the form editor.
+2. Theia activates the `theia-frontend-forms` editor/view for the URI.
+3. The `theia-frontend-forms` client uses the Model Hub client API to request the model for `graphdb://User/user123`.
-2. Theia routes this to the `archiverse-forms-client`.
+4. The Model Hub framework (in Theia backend) routes this request to the `loadModel` method of the `ArchimatePersistenceContribution` (in `packages/theia-backend-extensions/`).
-3. Client requests data for `graphdb://User/user123` from the backend model service.
-4. Backend service requests semantic data for "user123" from the Model Service Facade/VFS.
-5. VFS queries the graph database for the node's properties.
+5. The `ArchimatePersistenceContribution` makes an RPC call to the `ArchimateModelService` facade in `apps/server-process`.
+6. The `ArchimateModelService` uses its injected persistence layer to query the graph database/in-memory store for the data corresponding to `graphdb://User/user123`.
+7. The persistence layer returns the raw data.
+8. The `ArchimateModelService` transforms the raw data into the serializable `ArchimateModelRoot` format (defined in `archiverse-archie`).
+9. The `ArchimateModelService` returns the `ArchimateModelRoot` via RPC to the `ArchimatePersistenceContribution`.
-6. Data is returned through the Facade to the backend service.
+10. The `ArchimatePersistenceContribution` returns the `ArchimateModelRoot` through the Model Hub framework to the `theia-frontend-forms` client.
-7. Backend service sends the property data (e.g., as JSON) to the Client.
-8. Client uses the data and the Archiverse schema definition for "User" to render the appropriate form controls with current values.
+11. The forms client uses the received `ArchimateModelRoot` data and the element's schema definition to render the appropriate form controls with current values.

 ## Data Flow (Saving a Form)

 1. User modifies properties in the form and clicks "Save".
-2. Client gathers all current property values from the form controls.
+2. The `theia-frontend-forms` client gathers all current property values and constructs the updated `ArchimateModelRoot` object.
-3. Client sends the complete set of updated data to the backend model service endpoint for `graphdb://User/user123`.
+3. The forms client uses the Model Hub client API to save the updated `ArchimateModelRoot` for the URI `graphdb://User/user123`.
-4. Backend service requests an update operation via the Model Service Facade/VFS.
-5. VFS translates this into graph database operations to update the properties of the "user123" node.
+4. The Model Hub framework (in Theia backend) routes this request to the `saveModel` method of the `ArchimatePersistenceContribution` (in `packages/theia-backend-extensions/`).
+5. The `ArchimatePersistenceContribution` makes an RPC call to the `ArchimateModelService` facade in `apps/server-process`, sending the updated `ArchimateModelRoot`.
+6. The `ArchimateModelService` uses its injected persistence layer to translate the `ArchimateModelRoot` changes into graph update operations (e.g., updating node properties) and executes them.
-6. (Potentially) Backend service confirms success to the client and triggers model change events for other views (like diagrams) to update.
+7. (Potentially) The `server-process` confirms success via RPC.
+The Model Hub framework might trigger model change events (initiated by the backend contribution upon RPC success) for other subscribed clients (like diagrams or the explorer) to update.

-*(Further details needed: Specific UI library for forms, handling complex property types like lists or relationships, validation logic)*
+*(Further details needed: Specific UI library for forms, handling complex property types like lists or relationships, validation logic implementation)*